 I’m glad my frequent flyer miles with United have expired!
 Next internal flight I take in the States will be on American.
 There is no sign, yet, that the DVD were involved, although knocking off fluffy bunnies would be just their style.

-Posted by Michael Shrimpton on April 29, 2017, With 3284 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Michael Shrimpton on April 29, 2017, With 3302 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.